 Processes for developing both the Vision Plan and the Local Comprehensive Plan were highly participatory.
 The Vision Planning process included three series of public workshops and a public survey.
-These events were accompanied by broad public outreach, including newspaper coverage and opinion pieces, postings on the Town website and through the Town email-list, distribution of announcements through the e-mail lists of approximately 10 local not-for-profit organizations and religious groups, local public television interviews and announcements, and document distribution at Town Hall, the Brewster Ladies Library, and the Council on Aging.
+These events were accompanied by broad public outreach, including newspaper coverage and opinion pieces, postings on the Town website and through the Town email-list, distribution of announcements through the e-mail lists of approximately 10 local not-forprofit organizations and religious groups, local public television interviews and announcements, and document distribution at Town Hall, the Brewster Ladies Library, and the Council on Aging.
 A postcard to all property owners was also sent out for the public survey.
 The LCP process and its preparation has been shepherded by the Vision Planning Committee (VPC).
+The Vision Planning Committee's principal charge is to prepare a draft Local Comprehensive Plan (LCP) to recommend to Town Meeting for adoption.
+The VPC is made up of seven (7) members appointed by the Select Board as follows: one (1) former Vision Advisory Group member; two (2) current Planning Board members; and four (4) members from the community at-large.
 The LCP planning effort began during the COVID pandemic, and thus was constrained by restrictions on public meetings.
 Nevertheless, the VPC took a very similar approach to outreach for the LCP as they did for the Vision Plan, actively informing the Brewster public about the planning effort and soliciting their ideas and feedback.
 Most notable was the Brewster's Next Steps survey to gauge support for over 65 proposed actions, to which over 2,300 people, broadly representing the community's age and residential status profile, responded.
-The Committee used print and electronic media announcements, email lists, postcards to property owners, and pop-up events at Town locations to publicize the survey.
+The Committee used print and electronic media announcements, email lists, postcards to property owners, and popup events at Town locations to publicize the survey.
 A summary of results is available on the Town website.